 15.010 Economic Analysis for Business Decisions

-Introduces principles of microeconomics as a framework for making more informed managerial decisions and policy analysis.
+Introduces principles of microeconomics as a framework for making more informed managerial decisions.
 Includes the analysis of competitive markets with supply and demand, sources of market power and strategic pricing.
-Also provides an introduction to game theory to illustrate competition, anti-trust policy, and how to generate cooperation both within and between firms.
+Provides an introduction to game theory to study how firms compete, anti-trust policy, and how to generate cooperation both within and between firms.
 Expectations and evaluation criteria differ for students taking graduate version; consult syllabus or instructor for specific details.
-Intended for non-MBA students.
+Intended for non-Sloan graduate students.

 This class has no prerequisites.

 15.010 will be offered this semester (Fall 2017).
 It is instructed by J. Doyle.